Placement Groups Overview

 - Placement Groups cannot be merged.
 Instances in one placement group should be terminated, and then relaunched into an other placement group

-- Existing EC2 instance can’t be moved into a Placement Group.
-For moving an instance,
+- Existing EC2 instance can’t be moved into a Placement Group as it might be physically located away from the existing instances

 - create an AMI from the existing instance,